Aditya is an Azure DevOps and Infrastructure Virtualization Architect with experience in automation,... | See full bio

 Best for: Students, developers, testers, power users, home use, and SMBs

 Even if you are not a digital expert or a tech-savvy person, you would know that you cannot run a Microsoft Windows application on Mac devices.
-However, given the fact that many professional, creativity, and development apps do not have separate versions for macOS, many people look for alternative ways to use them.
+However, many professional, creativity, and development apps don't have native versions for macOS.
+This requires many people to look for alternative ways to use them.
 Parallels Desktop for Mac helps you do just that!

 What Is Parallels for Mac?

 Parallels Desktop is an application that allows you to use Windows and Linux operating systems and applications on Macintosh devices, alongside the Mac OS X. The application is developed using desktop virtualization – a software based on Intel VT-x technology that creates a comprehensive simulated environment by virtualization of both hardware and software of the device it is used on.

 The first Parallels software was released in June 2006 with the name of Parallels Workstation but was later renamed as Parallels Desktop for Mac.
 This was due to the underwhelming response from the Mac community, with many saying that the name makes the software sound like a Windows product rather than Mac’s.